nirmathur/dr-ophthalmology-tool/README.md

 # Diabetic Retinopathy Detection (Image-Based)

-This project started as a competition submission, but it's grown into something I believe actually fills a gap in how we build AI for healthcare.
+This project started as a competition submission, but it’s grown into something I believe fills a real gap in AI for healthcare.

-It’s a lightweight, modular pipeline for diabetic retinopathy detection — built not for the cloud, but for real clinicians, students, and researchers who want to understand what their model is doing.
-It trains fast, runs locally, and shows its work through Grad-CAM explainability.
+It’s a lightweight, modular pipeline for diabetic retinopathy detection — designed for transparency, speed, and adaptability.
+It trains fast on cloud GPUs (I used Google Colab’s L100's), runs locally, and shows its reasoning via Grad-CAM.

-Most DR models today are either black-box systems trained on massive datasets with enormous compute, or academic projects that never leave the paper.
-This tool is neither.
-It's designed to be used, tweaked, criticised, and trusted — especially by those in under-resourced settings who don’t have the infrastructure to fine-tune Google-scale models.
+Most DR models today are either black-box systems trained with massive compute or academic demos that never get deployed.
+This isn’t that.
+It’s for clinicians, students, and researchers who want a transparent foundation they can understand, customise, and trust, especially in environments where infrastructure is limited.

-Millions of people in rural or underserved regions still lose their vision due to late DR detection.
-This repo is a bet that more transparent, portable, and clinician-guided tools could help change that.
-It's not trying to beat state-of-the-art — it's trying to democratise it.
+Millions of people in under-resourced regions still lose vision from late-stage DR. This repo is a bet that accessible, explainable, and clinician-guided tools can help shift that.
+It’s not trying to outdo Google, it’s about democratising what they proved was possible.

-Built with EfficientNetB3 and Grad-CAM, it’s ready to run on the APTOS 2019 dataset — or any local dataset you want to try it on.
+Built with EfficientNetB3 and Grad-CAM, it runs on the APTOS 2019 dataset out of the box, but can be adapted to any local dataset or workflow.

 ## Dataset
 Download the [APTOS 2019 Blindness Detection](https://www.kaggle.com/c/aptos2019-blindness-detection/data) dataset from Kaggle.